shapeshed/Socket.IO-RedisStore-pubsub-leak/README.md

 # Socket.IO RedisStore Test Case

 RedisStore is leaking pubsub channels when using xhr-polling.
-This is a simple test to demonstrate the issue.
+This is a simple test to demonstrate the [issue][1].

 The test comprises of a server and load test.
 The server runs a stripped down Socket.IO server.
 The load test connects 1 client every second until it reaches 100.